Heritage Elementary to Summit View Elementary Pairing

 - George Boser, who currently serves as the Summit View Elementary principal, would become the Growth and Decline Liaison to assist all of the elementary schools in Highlands Ranch through the consolidation process.
 He would also serve as a mentor/partner to all of the schools as the district works to transition sixth grade into middle school.

-- Katie Lawson, who currently serves as the principal at Heritage Elementary, would serve as principal of the consolidated school, effective for the 2026-2027 school year.
+- Katie Lawson, who currently serves as the principal at Heritage Elementary, will serve as principal of the consolidated school, effective for the 2026-2027 school year.

-- Marlo Franks, current assistant principal at Summit View Elementary, would assume the role of interim principal at Summit View for the 2025-2026 school year.
+- Marlo Franks, current assistant principal at Summit View Elementary, will assume the role of interim principal at Summit View for the 2025-2026 school year.

 Boundary Adjustment: